 Engaging storytelling offered through entertainment media, such as television, films, digital content and other media, has become increasingly important as a way for consumers to experience our and our partners' brands.
 The success, or lack of success, of such entertainment media efforts can significantly impact the demand for our products and our financial performance.
 We spend considerable resources in designing and developing products in conjunction with our and our partners' planned media releases.
 We also rely heavily on the efforts of third parties, such as licensors, film studios, content producers and distribution channels with whom we work, with respect to the development of content and timing of media development, release dates and the ultimate consumer interest in and success of these media efforts.
 We do not fully control when or if any particular project will be greenlit, developed or released, and our licensors, media partners or other third parties may change their plans with respect to projects and release dates or cancel development all together.
-Lack of control can make it difficult for us to get entertainment projects, given the lengthy lead times involved in product development and successful marketing efforts.
+Lack of control can make it difficult for us to get entertainment projects developed, plan future entertainment slates and to successfully develop and market products in conjunction with such entertainment projects, given the lengthy lead times involved in product development and successful marketing efforts.
 Any delay or cancellation of planned product development work, releases, or media support may decrease the number of products we sell, which may harm our business.
 In 2020, productions and entertainment releases were delayed due to the shutdown of productions and theaters during the Covid-19 pandemic.
 These delays and shutdowns had an adverse effect on our results during 2020.
 If films, television shows, or any other key entertainment content for which we develop and market products are not as successful as we and our partners anticipate, our revenues and earnings will decline.